 We also presented poster F-27 Determination of the Oxidation State of Zinc and Strontium in Mineralized Osteosarcoma Tissue by in Micro X-ray Fluorescence XANES

 In November 2018 Prof. Streli was invited to give a talk at SARX 2018 in Pucón, Chile (XVI Latin American Conference of Analysis by X-ray techniques): Elemental imaging of trace elements in bone samples.

 This inspired our newly published paper “Elemental imaging of trace elements in bone samples using micro and nano- X-ray fluorescence spectrometry” in the Applied Radiation and Isotopes.

 Congratulations to Dr. Mirjam Rauwolf!

 Sincerest congratulations to Mirjam Rauwolf on successful completion of her PhD studies!
 The defence took place on 3 December.
 The dissertation can be found in reposiTUm (full text available).

-News from Denver X-ray conference (Westminster, Colorado):
+We’ve got wonderful news from Denver X-ray conference (Westminster, Colorado).

 Congratulations to Prof. Christina Streli on receiving Birks award!

-Our team prepared two posters for the conference:
+And, in addition, our team prepared two posters for the conference:

 - Poster F-67: The Submicro-X-ray Fluorescence Setup on the B16 Beamline at Diamond Light Source